timokoz/krxclient-docs/faq.md

 Ensure your config matches the recommended settings.
 If issues persist:
 1. Use the command `cl_prediction_margin 20`.
 2. Increase the value gradually up to 300 based on your ping.

-### **Why do I see "GET: SSL connect error" or timeout errors?**
-Change your IP address using a VPN or by restarting your router.

 ### **How can I avoid bans?**
 Avoid using blatant configs.
 Use legit configs shared by members in Discord.
 Adjust them for your playstyle.